jshmnrd/hugo/content/z-draft-test/aotm-202605-iftefwm.md

 @import url('https://fonts.googleapis.com/css2?family=Astloch:wght@400;700&display=swap');
 </style>

-<p>The outro to this song is friggin' <span id="imageMedium" onmouseover="showImage('imageSmall','https://pub.jshmnrd.ca/w/img/3009-Headbanging.gif')" onmouseout="hideImage('imageSmall')" onclick="tellToHover()" title="GRODY" style="font-family:'Astloch','Atkinson Hyperlegible Next',sans-serif;font-weight:700;">grody</span> 🤘 Makes you want to put your head through the floor!</p>
+<p>The outro to this song is friggin' <span id="imageSmall" onmouseover="showImage('imageSmall','https://pub.jshmnrd.ca/w/img/3009-Headbanging.gif')" onmouseout="hideImage('imageSmall')" onclick="tellToHover()" title="GRODY" style="font-family:'Astloch','Atkinson Hyperlegible Next',sans-serif;font-weight:700;">grody</span> 🤘 Makes you want to put your head through the floor!</p>

 The build up at the start is fantastic, it builds anticipation really well.
 Not that it's news to anyone but [Will](https://en.wikipedia.org/wiki/Will_Ramos), the lead singer, has some super impressive vocal talent!